 I had never seen this waterfall before so I was very happy, as I have been in love with waterfalls since I was a little girl, so seeing and greeting "new" waterfalls in my country makes my heart soar :)

-Have a lovely time visiting Askja and the highlands of Iceland :)
+Have a lovely time visiting Askja and the highland of Iceland :)